Bijele stijene – impressive rocky towers in wild mountains

 Solemn wilderness

 The distinctive whiteness of the rocks and the deforestation are core sequences of the long-term erosion that has turned the ridge into a natural phenomenon.
 The ruthless power of water, ice and cold has finely carved the rocks, sharpening their edges, grooving them and moulding them into different shapes.
-Although they are covered by a thick coat of snow, which softens their contours and makes them monochrome, even now, in winter, they clearly stand apart from the slender fir trees due to their frightening size.
-This quality of erosion is a feature of the karst landscape, and the root of its beauty.
-A lot of the credit for this natural phenomenon, which is lacking elsewhere in both this quality and quantity, is due to the rockiness of a large part of Croatia.
+Although they are covered by a thick coat of snow, which softens their contours and makes them monochrome, even now, in winter, they stand apart from the slender fir trees due to their frightening size.
+This erosion quality is a feature of the karst landscape and the root of its beauty.
+A lot of the credit for this natural phenomenon, lacking elsewhere in both this quality and quantity, is due to the rockiness of a large part of Croatia.

-Instead of standard mountain scenes with grandiose shapes, micro-relief is highly developed here.
-This is apparent when we look at the neighbouring peaks below the forest, which are plain and ordinary, and no match for these rocks.
+Instead of standard mountain scenes with exquisite shapes, micro-relief is highly developed here.
+This is apparent when we look at the neighbouring peaks below the forest, which are plain and ordinary and no match for these rocks.
 Only Bijele Stijene and the neighbouring Samarske Stijene can captivate the human imagination and stir an adventurous spirit.
-This is an area full of narrow passages, hidden caves and small meadows, known as gardens made up of groves and grass.
-In the shadow of deep karst sink-holes, the snow stays long into the spring, and the edges of abysses hide hundreds of secret spots which one can crawl through and explore, but also get lost in.
+This area is full of narrow passages, hidden caves and small meadows, or gardens made up of groves and grass.
+In the shadow of deep karst sinkholes, the snow stays long into the spring, and the edges of abysses hide hundreds of secret spots which one can crawl through and explore but also get lost in.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,

-The diverse shapes compel one to recognise objects from everyday life with the consequence that the names given lo some of them are not so surprising.
-Here, you can find stone fingers chapels, domes, tubs, chests and many other things.
+The diverse shapes compel one to recognise objects from everyday life; the consequence is that the names given to some are not so surprising.
+Here, you can find stone fingers, chapels, domes, tubs, chests and many other things.
 This is all in the karst kingdom, dominated by true virgin forest.
-It is almost beyond belief that plants can grow in the bare rock, particularly the tall spruce-trees.
-Crna Draga – a valley between Bijele Stijene and Samarske Stijene only two kilometres apart as the crow flies, but in reality much more distant due to the difficult terrain, is particularly impenetrable.
+It is almost beyond belief that plants can grow in the bare rock, particularly the tall spruce trees.
+Crna Draga – a valley between Bijele Stijene and Samarske Stijene only two kilometres apart as the crow flies, but in reality, much more distant due to the rugged terrain, is particularly impenetrable.

 Protected as a strict reserve

-The belt of forest vegetation stretches from the foot of the massif Ire the rocks on its crest (fir, spruce, beech, and maple), while a pine and juniper-tree belt grows in the rocks.
+The belt of forest vegetation stretches from the foot of the massif to the rocks on its crest (fir, spruce, beech, and maple), while a pine and juniper tree belt grows in the rocks.
 The flora is characterised by its many alpine species.
 The fauna includes bears and other large and small mammals, such as foxes, weasels, skunks, dormice, martens and badgers.
-All of this combined with the well-preserved environment, prompted the Croatian Mountaineering Association to request legal protection for the rocks.
+This combined with the well-preserved environment, prompted the Croatian Mountaineering Association to request legal protection for the rocks.
 This action was successful, and the peaks of Bijele Stijene and Samarske Stijene were declared nature reserves by the Croatian Parliament.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,

-It is the combination of wilderness and the beauty that attracts many mountaineers, particularly on fed on standard mountain landscapes.
-This increasingly means foreign visitors, as the trend of adventure holidays and ecotourism rises around the world.
+The combination of wilderness and beauty attracts many mountaineers, mainly fed on standard mountain landscapes.
+This increasingly means foreign visitors as adventure holidays and ecotourism trends rise worldwide.
 The proximity of the sea is an additional advantage, which makes it easier for tourists to make one-day excursions in the summer.
 But winters here are magnificent 100, as we’ve now discovered.
 It sounds strange that tens of thousands of Croatian citizens go to expensive ski resorts in France, Austria or Italy without realising that their country offers winter beauties of its own.

-The sun began to set towards the sea and the entire landscape began to change.
-It first turned yellow, and fir-trees cloaked in white began to sparkle in the gentle rays of the sun, while the scattered islets of mist in the valleys glowed, burned by this new warmth.
+The sun began setting towards the sea, and the landscape changed.
+It first turned yellow, and fir trees cloaked in white started to sparkle in the sun’s gentle rays while the scattered islets of mist in the valleys glowed, burned by this new warmth.
 The colours shimmered, infused with Life, and new shapes of elongated grey rocks emerged.
-As the sun drew closer to the on sea, it became bigger, as if angry at having to disappear, and filled the sky with redness.
+As the sun drew closer to the on sea, it became more extensive, as if angry at having to disappear, and filled the sky with redness.
 The hills and valleys burned with hot colours, and fire and ice were united as it was set ablaze.
 And then the fiery ball disappeared, Everything died at once, only the horizon still shone, as the last reminder of the day that had gone by, The first stars glittered shyly, and only high and thin clouds were sti alive, illuminated by the dying rays of light from the west.
-The silence pierced the ears and the cold numbed our fingers.
+The silence pierced the ears, and the cold numbed our fingers.
 The smell of the wilderness spread from the endless woods where bears and wolves roam, and we were overwhelmed by the sense of solitude and dignity.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,